 In order to improve your product and service offering, you need to have the best possible understanding of what your customer’s needs are.

-Providing customers with several ways to provide feedback (social media, email, on-site suggestion box etc) will enable you to monitor and implement changes and address issues when they arise.
+Providing customers with several ways to provide feedback (social media, email, on-site suggestion box, etc) will enable you to monitor and implement changes and address issues when they arise.

-3) Don’t take it personal
+3) Don’t take it personally

 The ability to swallow one’s pride and accept blame or negative feedback is crucial.
 Whether your team works directly with customers or looking for feedback on social media, they’ve got to keep the customer’s happiness in mind.